fastdatascience/drug_named_entity_recognition/README.md

 Python 3.9 and above

-## Who to contact?
+## ✉️Who to contact?

-You can contact Thomas Wood or Fast Data Science team at https://fastdatascience.com/.
+You can contact Thomas Wood or the Fast Data Science team at https://fastdatascience.com/.

-# Installing drug named entity recognition Python package
+# 💻Installing drug named entity recognition Python package

 You can install from [PyPI](https://pypi.org/project/drug-named-entity-recognition).